Welcome to The Miracle League

 of the Chippewa Valley!

 The Miracle League of the Chippewa Valley gives children ages 4-19 who have cognitive or physical disabilities the opportunity to play baseball on a rubberized field.
-That special field allows players the use of assistive devices such as wheelchairs, walkers and braces and helps to alleviate falls and trips.
+That special field allows players the use of assistive devices such as wheelchairs, walkers and braces, helping to alleviate falls and trips.

 We still need your help as a financial donor or volunteer.
 The capital campaign to raise funds for our facility is working hard to raise $525,000, including a $100,000 donation from Goodwill Industries of North Central Wisconsin (Goodwill NCW).
+Through Dec.
+31, a $10,000 matching grant from the Mason Family Trust can double your donation.
 To donate, click here.

 Here’s what happens in Miracle League play: